-This is achieved by turning away from conventional arable crops and sowing herbal leys, similar to those used at the turn of the 20th century when mixed farming was the norm.
-The grassland has been reseeded to include traditional herbs and grasses such as sainfoin, chicory, yarrow, clover and plantains.
 From the Spring to Autumn, the beef cattle are bunched into mobs of approximately 50 cows, which are then grazed over small paddocks for up to 24 hours at a time, before moving on.
-Whilst they eat a percentage, they also trample some of the grass back in to the soil, sequestering carbon and building soil organic matter, reducing the reliance on chemical inputs.
-Once the cattle have been through, a flock of chickens move in to clean up fly larvae and other insects attracted by the cows.
-By doing this, the need for chemical worming of the cattle is reduced.
-Where possible, the cattle are overwintered on fields of stubble turnips, kale and fodder beet, except in exceptionally severe weather, when they come in to large airy buildings.
+Whilst they eat a percentage, they also trample some of the grass back in to the soil, sequestering carbon and building soil organic matter.
+Once the cattle have been through, our flock of chickens move in to clean up fly larvae and other insects attracted by the cows.
+During the worst of the winter weather, our cattle come in to large airy buildings, where they are fed grass silage harvested from our fields during the summer months.
 Our cattle end their lives at a quiet and local abattoir, minimising as far as possible any stress on them.

-This combination of farming enterprises allows us to mitigate the impact of years of intensive farming, moving towards a more sustainable – in the widest sense of the word – way of living.
+This combination of farming enterprises is enabling us to move towards a more sustainable – in the widest sense of the word – way of living.
 Selling our meat directly to our customers reduces the number of steps in the supply chain and enables us to be absolutely sure of the welfare and quality of our animals.
-Please do contact us if you’d like to try some of our amazing beef – we’re always happy to show you the animals grazing in the fields and talk you through why our meat tastes so good.
+Do contact us if you’d like to try some of our amazing beef or eggs